-I have received a lot of Christian “dating” advice over the years, whether it’s from parents, church friends, campus ministers, and pastors.
-I wasn’t alone in this either.
-Other people, especially men, eagerly embraced this Christian dating tips because they hoped it would get them a date with a nice, Christian girl.
+Whether it’s from parents, church friends, campus ministers, and pastors, lots of Christian leaders like to give advice on the topic of relationships and dating.
+Many people, especially guys, eagerly embraced these Christian dating tips because they hoped it would get them a date with a nice, Christian girl.
 And, they did it because they didn’t like the secular options and hoped their faith tradition could provide them with unique insights.

 However, most Christian (and non-Christian) guys know those suggestions don’t work.
 And, as any religious man can tell you, just because a woman is a Christian doesn’t mean she’s attracted to nice, Christian guys.
-If I had a dollar for every Christian girl I knew who dated a bay boy I would be quite richer.
+If I had a dollar for every Christian girl who dated a bay boy I’d be wealthy.

 Christian Dating Advice For Men

-Fortunately, through our research and practice, we have some solid Christian dating advice for men.
+Fortunately, through, I have some solid Christian dating advice for men.
 It’s not a specifically Christian or biblical approach (the Bible didn’t address dating in the modern sense), but here goes.

 Jesus wasn’t a nice guy.
 Sorry to shatter your illusions of a “nice guy” hero.
-Jesus was a confident alpha male who spoke his mind and challenged authority.
+Jesus was a confident, assertive leader who spoke his mind and challenged authority.
 He was loving and generous, but he wasn’t a squishy “nice” guy.
 He stood up to the religious leaders of his time, rebuked his followers when necessary (which was often), and even got aggressive with the money changers in the Temple.

-So, be like Jesus: a Christian alpha male.
+So, be like Jesus: a strong, Christian leader.
 Speak your mind.
 Stand up for yourself.
 Be your own man.
 But, do so in a way that is loving and straightforward like Jesus.
 Women like confident, independent men.
 Be that man, just in a Christian way.

 Be Good; Also Be Excellent